Psychology Faculty Research

 Dr. Starkey's neuroscience research focuses on the neural substrates of numerical cognition (math skills like counting, estimating, and comparing quantities) in adults and children.

-To apply for a spot on her research team, please first contact Dr. Starkey via email at gillian.starkey@goucher.edu.
+To apply for a spot on Dr. Starkey's research team, email gillian.starkey@goucher.edu.

-Dr. Starkey will have openings on her team for Fall 2023.
+Dr. Starkey may have opening(s) on her research team for Spring 2026.

 Some years, psychology faculty also participate in Goucher's summer science research program.